davidscarth/edge-ai-study/TEST.md

 I believe the smallest ~1B parameter models are likely to be speedy but less helpful, and ~3-4B parameter models slower but more helpful (potentially optimal for this hardware class?), and with enough time and patience the larger (~7B parameter) models might complete tasks extremely slowly.
 We may be able to get speedups with tuning settings (CPU tuning?
 GPU offload?), and carefully selecting models (quant levels particularly).
 All of this will be explored further here.

 ## Hardware
-The following build with a budget of approximately $200, purchased in-person at Micro Center:
+The following build with a budget of approximately $200
 * [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) (16GB) (MSRP $129, found on sale for $99)
 * [Raspberry Pi SSD Kit](https://www.raspberrypi.com/products/ssd-kit/) (Official, 512GB NVMe) ($59)
 * [Raspberry Pi 45W Power Supply](https://www.microcenter.com/product/692335/raspberry-pi-45w-usb-c-power-supply) ($15), [Active Cooler](https://www.raspberrypi.com/products/active-cooler/) ($10), and [Bumper](https://www.raspberrypi.com/products/bumper/) ($4)